alexeib/Jalex.Common/README.md

 # Jalex.Common
-This is a collection of useful infrastructure-type stuff to be used for other proejcts
+This is a collection of useful infrastructure-type stuff to be used for other projects